RulesCommittee/BylawsRepository/README.md

   - **SECTION 3.** The Senate shall not introduce and vote on legislation amending these Bylaws within the course of one meeting of the Senate unless the Senate suspends normal procedural rules.

-  - **SECTION 4.** Upon the enactment of any bill containing an amendment to these Bylaws and in a timely manner, the Clerk of the Senate shall produce, certify, and file a copy of said bill with the Secretary of the Union.
-The Secretary of the Union shall, in a timely manner, produce an edition of the Bylaws reflecting any and all amendments duly enacted by the Senate.
+  - **SECTION 4.** Upon the enactment of any bill containing an amendment to these Bylaws, and in a timely manner, the Chair of the Rules Committee shall update the Github Bylaws repository reflecting any and all amendments duly enacted by the Senate.